Each ride will have at least one designated ride leader, who has the authority to enforce rules if needed.

 - Wear sunscreen if needed

-- If the weather is questionable, check the Ride Forum — ride leaders will post announcements there.
+- If the weather is questionable, check the Link My Ride app — ride leaders will post announcements there.
 If time permits, there will be a banner on the club’s home page announcing cancellations.

 - Listen to directions and instructions from ride leaders.
 Their job is to get you home safely.